Rescan updated directories

 (*) It will however not look for newly added images.

-#6 Updated by Joel T almost 4 years ago
+#6 Updated by Joel T about 4 years ago

 Yes, that would be perfect!